-C.1.20 Are qualified majorities other than those established by law required for any particular kind of decision?:

-If so, describe the differences.

-Description of differences

-The Regulations of the Board of Directors require a majority of at least two-thirds of the directors present at the meeting in person or by proxy to approve the amendment thereof.

-The Regulations of the Board of Directors also state that directors must tender their resignation to the Board of Directors if they are seriously reprimanded thereby because they have breached any of their duties as directors, by resolution adopted by a two-thirds majority of the directors.

-- C.1.21 Explain whether there are any specific requirements, other than those relating to directors, for being appointed as chairman of the Board of Directors: - []Yes [X] No - C.1.22 Indicate whether the articles of incorporation or Board regulations establish any limit as to the age of directors: - []Yes [X] No

-The Regulations of the Board of Directors provide that the standards to take into account for selecting candidates for the position of director shall include, by way of guidance only, the appropriateness of the directors generally not exceeding the age of seventy years.
-Each of the non-executive directors has undertaken to tender their resignation to the Board of Directors at the first meeting it holds after they reach seventy years of age.

-- C.1.23 Indicate whether the articles of incorporation or Board regulations establish any term limits for independent directors other than those required by law or any other additional requirements that are stricter than those provided by law: - []Yes [X] No - C.1.24 Indicate whether the articles of incorporation or Board regulations establish specific rules for appointing other directors as proxy to vote in Board meetings, if so the procedure for doing so and, in particular, the maximum number of proxies that a director may hold, as well as whether any limit has been established regarding the categories of director to whom votes may be delegated beyond the limits imposed by law.
-If so, briefly describe these rules.
+C.1.20 Are qualified majorities other than those established by law required for any particular kind of decision?: [X] Ye s [] No If so, describe the c differences.
+Descriptio n of differences of the Board of Directors re ve the amendment thereo it least two-thirds of the directors present at the meeting in person o nded thereby because the ors must tender their resignation to the Board of Directors if they are ny of their duties as directors, by resolution adopted by a two-thirds C.1.21 • - pecific requirements, other than those relating to chairman of the Board of Directors: []Yes 3 [X] No C.1.22 Indicate whether th to the age of direct orporation or Board regulations establish any limit as [] Yes 3 [X] No dards to take into account for selecting candidates for the position o ess of the directors generally not exceeding the age of seventy years executive directors has und eventy years of age. dertaken to tender t heir resignation to the Board of Directors at the first meeting it holds C.1.23 limits for independe ent directors ot corporation or Board regulations establish any term her than those required by law or any other additional those provided by law: []Yes [X] No C.1.24 rules for appointing procedure for doing may hold, as well as ng other direct g so and, in part s whether any li otes may be del acorporation or Board regulations establish specific ors as proxy to vote in Board meetings, if so the icular, the maximum number of proxies that a director mit has been established regarding the categories of egated beyond the limits imposed by law.
+If so, briefly